ingogriebsch/spring-hateoas-siren/README.md

 * Siren [embedded representations][Siren Entity Embedded Representation] are currently only supported if defined as the content of either a `CollectionModel` or a `PagedModel` instance.
 It is currently not possible to build a hierarchy based on instances of either `RepresentationModel` or `EntityModel`.

 ## Customization
-This module currently uses a really simple approach to map the respective model to the [class][Siren Entity Class] attribute of the Siren [entity][Siren Entity].
+This module currently uses a really simple approach to map the respective [representation model][Spring HATEOAS Representation Model] to the [class][Siren Entity Class] attribute of the Siren [entity][Siren Entity].
 If you want to override/enhance this behavior you need to expose an implementation of the `SirenEntityClassProvider` interface as a Spring bean.

 ## Client-side Support